The 7 Financial Ratios That Quietly Decide Whether You’ll Feel Calm About Money — or Constantly Stressed

 Total Assets

-Total Debt = everything you owe, loans, mortgages, credit cards and etc
+Total Debt = everything you owe, loans, mortgages, credit cards, etc.

 Total Assets = everything you own, property, car, cash, bank accounts, investments, policies with cash value.